arighi/virtme-ng/README.md

 All the kernels compiled with virtme-ng have a `-virtme` suffix to their kernel version, this allows to easily determine if you're inside a virtme-ng kernel or if you're using the real host kernel (simply by checking `uname -r`).

-It is also possible to generate and inspect a memory dump of the tested kernel running `virtme-ng -d` from the host, while the test kernel is running.

 External kernel modules
 =======================